jjcxdev/vim/README.md

 ## Request Layouts and Keymaps

 Don't see your layout or keymap?
-Submit an issue under the 'Layouts' or 'Keymaps' labels.
+Submit an issue under the `Layouts` or `Keymaps` labels.
 Make sure to include a detailed picture and any notes that will help us.

 ## Getting Started